 For all medication administered in school, parents should complete a Healthcare Plan plus permission for school to administer medication.
 (A Healthcare plan is not necessary for administering occasional medication such as paracetamol).
 It is extremely important that parents/carers ensure that school is aware of any changes to medication or treatments that your child is having as recommended by a medical professional.
 This should be sent into school in writing.
 Please also ensure that we have a good supply of your child’s medication, in its original packaging, for use in school and on visits.
 School is not able to give non-prescribed medicine to any pupil.

 Many pupils travel to and from school on transport organised by the Local Authority.
 Staff are on duty to ensure that all pupils have safely embarked or disembarked from their school transport.
 Parents/carers transport some pupils.
-The school gates are opened at 8.55am and 3.05pm and parents should congregate on the yard until the bell goes and school staff escort pupils to and from the hall and yard.
-Any changes to transport arrangements must be given to the Transport Coordinator, Gemma Brayand also to the Local Authority Transport Department.
+The school gates are opened at 8.45am and 2.55pm with transport arriving in staggered groups to ease congestion.

 A ‘No Smoking’ policy has been adopted within school grounds and must be adhered to by all staff, visitors, contractors, parents and carers.

 Cleaswell Hill School takes the welfare of the pupils and staff seriously, and has procedures in place to restrict access to the building.
 The main gates have a fob/intercom system and CCTV cameras are recording high quality images 24 hours a day.
 Main doors have a fob system and some classrooms have thumb locks for pupil safety.
 All visitors have to sign in and wear a visitors badge and sign to agree not to use their mobile phones while on school grounds.